Last Updated on October 29, 2022.

 - Cost plays a part for both the average breeder and pet owner when selecting a diet.

-- It is important that nutrition is not sacrificed for sake of cutting expenses but it is only logical that breeders and pet owners choose the more economical versions of equivalent foods.
+- It is important that nutrition is not sacrificed for the sake of cutting expenses but it is only logical that breeders and pet owners choose the more economical versions of equivalent foods.

 - Whether purchasing from Millermeade Farms or from another breeder, it is important to follow the breeder’s recommendations for at least the first month of transition.
 A transition should be started right away only if the current diet is not nutritionally sound or if the hedgehog begins to develop problems.